roman-milk/roman-milk.github.io/making-scents.md

  His cum sprayed into her mouth but the vibrators never turned on.
 She swallowed his load and waited.
 Her eyes looked up at him, pleading while his cock sat in her mouth.
 He just smiled down.
 She didn't dare do anything until she had cleaned his cock.
 When he pulled it from her mouth, she looked up and whimpered "Please."

  "I though you weren't in the mood."
 Richard accused.
-Report_Story #3